alexandremr01/propagation-code-optimization/README.md

 python3 -m optimizer.main --algorithm cmaes --steps 10
 ```

-Flag `-kangaroo`: runs 4 instances in parallel with different initializations.
+Flag `--kangaroo`: runs 4 instances in parallel with different initializations.
-Flag `-parallel`: runs 4 instances to calculate the cost function in parallel.
+Flag `--parallel`: runs 4 instances to calculate the cost function in parallel.
 It is only not available for Hill Climbing.

 We recommend using parallel for all methods in which it is available.